roboguy13/fun-suslik/README.md

 2. Elaboration

-This stage performs simple inference of layouts and generates SuSLik names for the layout parameters.
+This stage performs simple inference of layouts (and elaborates by inserting `lower` and `instantiate` for the inferred layouts).
+Also generates SuSLik names for the layout parameters.

 ```